Jnix2007/hyper402/README.md

 I mostly built Hyper402 on the long flight from Seattle to Buenos Aires, so the scope is limited.
 There are a ton of future directions I might take this, or that you can feel free to explore!
 Some ideas below -

+### immediate next steps

+1. **`@hyper402/client` payment library** - Extract the custom client implementation (`demo/client/app/hyper402-client.ts`) into a reusable npm package:
+   - Clean TypeScript API for x402 payments on custom chains
+   - Works with any EVM chain (not just HyperEVM)
+   - Developers can use it instead of x402-fetch
+   - Pair with any x402 facilitator

+2. **`@hyper402/express` server middleware** - Extract the custom server middleware into a package:
+   - Works like x402-express but supports custom EVM chains
+   - API providers get back to 3-line integration
+   - Combined with hosted Hyper402 facilitator = dead-simple

 ### production deployment

-1. **production HyperEVM facilitator** - Deploy Hyper402 as a production-grade facilitator on HyperEVM mainnet with:
+3. **production HyperEVM facilitator** - Deploy Hyper402 as a production-grade facilitator on HyperEVM mainnet with:
    - fleet of CDP Server Wallets for high throughput and redundancy while minimizing error rate
    - intelligent load balancing across multiple facilitator instances
    - monitoring, alerting, and analytics dashboard
    - rate limiting and abuse prevention
    - uptime SLA guarantees

-2. **monetization features** - Turn Hyper402 into a sustainable business:
+4. **monetization features** - Turn Hyper402 into a sustainable business:
    - optional facilitator fees (e.g., 0.1% of transaction value, or flat rate per settled txn)
    - premium tier with higher throughput guarantees
    - analytics and insights for API providers